coriolinus/calc/README.md

 Note that the data type chosen will restrict the available operators, functions, and constants.
 For example, trigonometric operations are not available on integers, and bit-shifting operations are not available on floats.

+### Numeric Input

+Numbers may contain `_` characters at any point.
+Those symbols are ignored; they are for user convenience and readability only.

+`calc` can handle inputs in several numeric bases.

+- Un-annotated numbers are assumed to be base 10.
+Example: `123.45`.

+  Note: this is the only format which is legal for non-integral numbers.

+- Numbers with a `0b` prefix are in base 2.
+Example: `0b0110_1010`.
+- Numbers with a `0o` prefix are in base 8.
+Example: `0o755`.

+  Note: a leading `0` is not in itself an octal prefix.
+Example: `0755` equals `0d755`.

+- Numbers with a `0d` prefix are in base 10.
+Example: `1234_5678`.
+- Numbers with a `0x` prefix are in base 16.
+Example: `0xdead_beef`.

+It is legal to intermix inputs of varying bases.

 ### Order of Operations

 The following order of operations is used to resolve expressions: